fmezou/lappupdate/docs/background_papers/firefox-background.rst

 * distributing security patches, new features or versions

-This topic introduces installers features or tools that can be used to deploy Firefox and centrally manage its configuration in small organisations.
+This topic introduces installers features or tools that can be used to deploy Firefox and centrally manages its configuration in small organisations.
 It also describes the mechanism used to notify users and distribute updates (security patches, full version...) and what `lapptrack` uses to track Firefox updates.